MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 ## [Teams Rooms 4.16 and earlier](#tab/Teams416)

+### Teams Rooms 4.16 with refreshed home screen enabled

 The guidelines in this section apply to Teams Rooms on Windows version 4.16 devices that have the refreshed home screen enabled.
-If your device is running 4.15 and earlier, or if you haven't enabled the refreshed home screen, use the guidelines provided in [Custom theme images](xml-config-file.md#custom-theme-images).

 Custom backgrounds are supported on 16:9 and 21:9 displays.
 The guidelines differ slightly depending on the size of your display: